jack-r-warren/jackwarren-info/src/markdown/posts/projects/auto-csp/trials-and-tribulations.md

 ### Chrome incognito mode happily uses service workers

 Logic would have it that I could address the above case by using a browser's incognito mode.
 It turns out that Chrome will happily make use of existing PWA service workers in incognito mode, and I haven't been able to figure out a way to disable that.
+This appears to very specifically be a "feature" of how Selenium makes use of Chrome, since I can't replicate this manually.
+It did throw off my testing for a good while, however.

 ### Loading after loaded